 2. Motivates You to Be Healthier

-Exercising in the morning predisposes your brain to make healthier choices throughout the course of your day.
-It’s a great way to put your well-being at the forefront of your thoughts and focus on other ways to practice self-care throughout your day - from treating yourself to a nourishing meal to being mindful about drinking more water.
+Exercising in the morning predisposes your brain to make healthier choices throughout your day.
+Starting your day with a workout is a great way to put your well-being at the forefront of your thoughts and focus on other ways to practice self-care throughout your day - from treating yourself to a nourishing meal to being mindful about drinking more water.

 Most people don’t find themselves overwhelmingly busy in the early morning as they often are in the evening between kids’ events, social schedules, and dinner plans with family or friends.
-For some, the morning is a more practical time to carve out the alone time for exercise.
+If you prefer time to relax in the evening, the morning might be more practical for carving out the alone time for exercise.

 After a long day at work or school, it can feel great to blow off some steam in a sweaty workout session.
 If you’re feeling negative, down, frustrated, or stressed - take all of that negative energy and pour it into a killer workout!
 You’ll leave your workout feeling refreshed, rejuvenated, and a little better about the other challenges you faced throughout the day.

-When you work out in the evening you have all day to properly fuel for your workout.
-Fueling properly with regular meals throughout the day, as well as a pre-workout snack will give you the energy you need to perform your best in all-out workouts like sprinting, vigorous cardio, HIIT sessions, or heavy weight lifting where your performance is a top priority.
+Do you feel low energy during your morning workout sessions?
+You may prefer working out in the afternoon or evening when you have time to properly fuel.
+Fueling with regular meals throughout the day, as well as a pre-workout snack will give you the energy you need to perform your best in all-out workouts like sprinting, vigorous cardio, HIIT sessions, or heavy weight lifting where your performance is a top priority.

-Just like we need to regularly warm up before a workout, our bodies also take time to warm up and get primed for the day.
-One study even suggests your body’s ability to perform peaks in the afternoon (1).
+Just like you should regularly warm up before a workout, your body also takes time to warm up and get primed for the day.
+Research even suggests your body’s ability to perform peaks in the afternoon with faster oxygen uptake, higher body temperature, heart rate, and blood pressure at their lowest, and faster reaction times (5).
 If you find yourself feeling not quite 100% in morning sessions, you may benefit from afternoon or evening sessions when your body is awake, alert, and ready to give your all!

-What really matters is that you find a time of day that works for you and stick to it.
-If you can find space in your routine to be consistent, you’ll see better results from your program, and that’s what really counts!
+What matters is that you find a good time for exercise that works for you and stick to it.
+If you can find space in your routine to be consistent, you’ll see better results from your program, and that’s what counts!